 Want to know more about Geriatric Emergency Medicine in a national and international context?
 Visit our news and general resources page to see what is going on in the rest of the world.

-We have been working on developing services for older people in the Emergency Department (ED) for many years, building towards establishing the UK’s first ‘frailty friendly’ Emergency Department, coming on line in 2016/17.
+We have been working on developing services for older people in the Emergency Department (ED) for many years, building towards establishing the UK’s first ‘frailty friendly’ Emergency Department, that came on line in March 2017.

 We are currently working on developing frailty identification systems that are quick and simple to use in the ED setting, with a view to directing clinical care.
 We try to ensure that all older people with frailty who are identified in the ED undergo Comprehensive Geriatric Assessment.
 This is achieved through emergency physicians working with a team of frailty nurses (Locally known as ‘Primary Care Coordinators’), therapists and geriatricians – either in the ED or in our Emergency Frailty Unit, collocated in the ED.